ugparu/Ugpa.Json.Serialization/doc/Configuring.md

 ### Completing configuration

 To complete configuring and get a working configuration you need to call `Configurator.Complete` method.
 This call creates an instance of `Configuration` class, which can be used as `ISerializationBinder` and/or `IContractResolver`.
+All you need now is to create a new instance of `JsonSerializerSettings` and assign created configuration to its `SerializationBinder` and `ContractResolver` properties.

 ## Examples